For more information about studying Geology at York College, take a look at our Frequently Asked Questions document.

 Local field trips will allow you to extend your class-based learning.
 The course is taught in a purpose-built Geology laboratory with access to a large number of specimens that are used in lessons.
 The laboratory also houses an extensive range of practical equipment.

 Good course combinations

-As Geology is at the heart of maintaining the quality of human life and is a multi-skilled subject, many graduates find work in environment-based public service, planning, engineering, mining and quarrying, the oil and gas industries, conservation, and heritage.
-It is also quite common for graduates with a general Geology or Environment-based degree to specialise in one aspect through higher study, i.e. an MSc or PhD, either full-time or part-time whilst employed and sponsored through industry.
-Past students have gone on to study Geology or Physical Geography and into careers in the petrochemical industry.
+Many students find work in environment-based public service, planning, engineering, mining and quarrying, the oil and gas industries, conservation and heritage.
+Past students have gone on to university to study Geology or Physical Geography and into careers in the environmental sector.

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.